Pollock-Stockton Shipbuilding Company: Background

 George Pollock (1886-1950) had started the Pollock Construction Company which built Tower Bridge over the Sacramento River that opened on December 15, 1935.
 Pollock Construction Company also help built the Shasta Dam started in 1938, 5 miles of the All American Canal, Caldecott Tunnel opened in 1937 and the Boulder Dam Pollock Construction Company also built part of the Mare Island Naval Shipyard.
 The Pollock Construction Company was chosen to build ships, because of their reputation and skills, particularly welding.
 Since the coastal shipyards were busy building large vessels for the war effort, such as aircraft carriers, battleships, cruisers and destroyers, there was no alternative but to use other builders, like bridge builders for the production of small and medium ships.
 George Pollock received US government contracts also because he met the United States Department of War's requirement that manufacturing of strategic military materiel be produced 60 miles or more from the Ocean in order to be outside the range of naval gunfire.
 George Pollock and his brother Gordon Pollock leased 50 acres on the north side of the Stockton Channel near Louis Park and started the Pollock-Stockton Shipbuilding Company.
 The Navy need large floating dry docks to repair ships in the Asiatic-Pacific Theater or war.
-The advanced base sectional docks were built in sections and towed in sections across the Pacific ocean to remote naval bases, then assembled them there.
+The advanced base sectional docks were built in sections and towed in sections across the Pacific Ocean to remote naval bases, then assembled them there.
 Pollock-Stockton Shipbuilding built some of these sections that were 93 feet long and five stories high.
 Later Pollock-Stockton Shipbuilding also built rescue boats, barges, supply boats, salvage boats and net laying ships.
 Pollock-Stockton Shipbuilding reached a peak employment of 8,000 in 1944.
 George Pollock closed the shipyard in 1946.
 Pollock worked on fixing up a number of naval installations in the Philippines, Guam and the Hawaiian Islands.
-He retired from construction and moved to Bakersfield, California, were he grew his passion for cattle raising and became a breeder of heifer cattle.
+He retired from construction and moved to Bakersfield, California, where he grew his passion for cattle raising and became a breeder of heifer cattle.
 George Pollockne at his peak owned more than 2,000 head of cattle.
 George Pollock died on January 15, 1950, in Bakersfield, California at age 64.